Faster and Better Alignment for Flow Matching Models via Step-aware Advantages: Experiments

 \section{Experiments}

-We conduct our experiments on two widely-used flow matching T2I base models, i.e., SD3.5-M \cite{esser2024scaling} and Flux.1-dev \cite{blackforestlabs2024flux}, on the composition image generation task GenEval \cite{ghosh2023geneval} and the human preference alignment task pick-a-pic \cite{kirstain2023pick}.
+We conduct our experiments on three flow matching T2I models: SD3.5-M \cite{esser2024scaling}, Flux.1-dev \cite{blackforestlabs2024flux}, and the four-step distilled Flux.2-klein-4B \cite{blackforestlabs2026flux2klein4b}.
+We consider the composition image generation task GenEval \cite{ghosh2023geneval} and the human preference alignment task Pick-a-Pic \cite{kirstain2023pick}.
 The composition image generation task assesses T2I models on complex compositional prompts, and the human preference alignment task aims to align T2I models with human preferences.
-These tasks empirically evaluate the ability of TAFS-GRPO to distill and improve flow matching models.
+These tasks empirically evaluate the ability of TAFS-GRPO to distill and improve flow matching models across different model families and initial sampling budgets.